Invariant Distributions for homogeneous flows: Introduction

+Among non-hyperbolic systems, in fact among systems of parabolic type, linear toral skew-shifts \cite{K01}, translation flows \cite{Forni97}, \cite{MMY}, horocycle flows \cite{FF1} and nilflows \cite{FF} are in general \emph{uniquely ergodic} and stable, but have range of countable codimension in the smooth category.
+Translation flows are a special case as the range closure is finite dimensional in all spaces of finitely differentiable functions \cite{Forni97}.

+Flows and diffeomorphisms on compact manifolds with range closure of codimension one in the space of smooth functions are called~\emph{distributionally uniquely ergodic} (DUE) (see for instance~\cite{AFK}).
+The motivation for this terminology comes from the fact that DUE flows or diffeomorphisms can also be defined by the condition that they are uniquely ergodic and that the space of all invariant distributions is spanned by the unique invariant probability measure.
+We recall that an \emph{invariant distribution} for a flow or a diffeomorphism is a distribution (in the sense of S.~Sobolev and L.~Schwartz) that is invariant under the natural action by push-forward under the flow or diffeomorphism on the space of distributions.
+In the case of flows an equivalent definition requires that the Lie derivative of the distribution along the flow vanishes in the sense of distributions.

+Linear flows on tori with Liouvillean frequencies are examples of non-stable DUE flows; it is remarkable that distributional unique ergodicity may coexists with a ``chaotic'' property such as weak-mixing.
+In fact B.~Fayad~\cite{Fayad} has constructed examples of mixing smooth time-changes of Liouvillean linear flows on tori.

-Until recently, basically no other examples were known of non cohomology-free smooth flows.
-In particular there was no example of the first kind of phenomenon, that is, of flows which are not stable with range closure of codimension one, except for flows smoothly conjugate to \emph{linear} Liouvillean toral examples.
-In the past couple of years several examples of this kind have been constructed by Avila and collaborators.
-Avila and Kocsard \cite{AvilaKocsard} have proved that every non-singular smooth flow on the $2$-torus with irrational rotation number has range closed in the subspace of functions of zero average with respect to the unique invariant probability measure.
-Avila and Kocsard and Avila and Fayad have also announced similar examples on certain higher dimensional compact manifolds, not diffeomorphic to tori, which admit a non-singular smooth circle action (hence Conjecture 6.1 of \cite{Forni} does not hold).
-In all these examples the closure of the range of the Lie derivative operator on the space smooth functions has codimension one, or equivalently, the space of all invariant distributions for the flow has dimension one (hence it is generated by the unique invariant probability measure).
-We recall that an \emph{invariant distribution} for a flow is a distribution (in the sense of S.~Sobolev and L.~Schwartz) such that its Lie derivative along the flow vanishes in the sense of distributions.
+Until recently there were no examples of DUE systems, except for toral systems derived from \emph{linear} Liouvillean systems.
+In the past few years several new examples of this kind have been found by A.~Avila and collaborators.
+Avila and A.~Kocsard \cite{AvilaKocsard} have proved that all smooth circle diffeomorphisms with irrational rotation number are DUE\@.
+Recently Avila, Fayad and Kocsard~\cite{AFK} have constructed examples of DUE flows on certain higher dimensional compact manifolds, not diffeomorphic to tori, which admit a non-singular smooth circle action (hence Conjecture 6.1 of \cite{Forni} does not hold).